-Again, at this time, there is no evidence that your information has been acquired or misused.
+Again, at this time, there is no evidence that your information has been misused.
 However, we encourage you to take full advantage of this service offering.
-IDX representatives can answer questions or concerns you may have regarding protection of your personal information.
+IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.